Vikiboss/prettier-config/README.md

 }
 ```

-or you can also add a `.prettierrc` file that contains following string:
+or add a `.prettierrc` file that contains following string:

 ```json
 "@vmoe/prettier-config"